remytuyeras/HaploDynamics/README.md

 plt.ylim([0, 1])
 plt.show()
 ```
-A typical output for the previous script should look as follows.
+Typical outputs for the previous script should look as follows.

 Correlations            |  SNP-distance to average correlations
 :-------------------------:|:-------------------------: